darinz/DL/09_Self-Supervised_Learning/03_pretext_tasks.md

 Pretext tasks are designed to generate supervised signals from unlabeled data, enabling neural networks to learn useful features.
 Here, we cover three common pretext tasks: Rotation Prediction, Jigsaw Puzzle, and Colorization.

+> **Explanation:**
+> Pretext tasks are clever tricks that turn unsupervised data into a supervised problem.
+By creating artificial labels (like rotation angle or patch order), we can train models to learn features that are useful for other tasks, even without real labels.

 > **Key Insight:** Pretext tasks transform unsupervised data into a supervised learning problem, allowing models to learn transferable features without human labels.

 > **Did you know?** Many breakthroughs in self-supervised learning started with creative pretext tasks like predicting image rotations or solving jigsaw puzzles!